 - Put the almond kernels in a blender and add 4 cups of water.
 Wait a few minutes, then mix the water and almond kernels.

-- Using a cleaning cloth, smooth the resulting mixture and separate the milk from the mixture.
+- Smooth the resulting mixture and separate the milk from the mixture using a cleaning cloth.
 Pour the remaining almond paste into a bowl to dry, grind it and use it as almond flour.

 - Now your almond milk is ready.
 It is better to use a clean glass container with a lid to keep the almond milk.
 You can keep your almond milk in the refrigerator for 3 to 4 days.